-At City Mission, we believe that all children in Boston deserve to be warm and safe this winter.
-COAT BOSTON has spent the last 8 years, with help from a generous grant from Citizens Bank Foundation, ensuring that children from toddlers to teens have the warm winter coats they need.
-City Mission partners with Boston Public schools serving low-income families to ensure that all young Bostonians have a warm, safe winter.
+At City Mission, we believe that all children in Boston deserve to be warm and safe each winter.
+Coat Boston, with the help from a generous grant from Citizens Bank, ensures that children from toddlers to teens have the warm winter coats they need.
+City Mission partners with Boston Public Schools serving low-income families to ensure that all young Bostonians have a warm, safe winter.

-Since 2009, more than 12,000 elementary school children in Boston have received new coats through City Mission’s partnership with Citizens Bank Foundation.
-The provision of brand new warm winter coats means children arrive in school, warm, dry and ready to learn.
+Since 2009, more than 12,000 elementary school children in Boston have received new coats through City Mission’s partnership with Citizens Bank.
+The provision of brand new warm winter coats means children arrive in school, warm, dry, and ready to learn.
 And, for families struggling with the high cost of living in Boston’s urban neighborhoods, a brand new coat for their children frees up tightly stretched family income for other basics like rent, heat, and food.

 Why New Coats?

 A new warm coat says, “Boston cares about you.”
 A new warm coat says “you are worthy of something that is yours.”
 A new warm coat says “you are important to your community.”